-Covey, Sean (2014).
-The 7 Habits of Highly Effective College Students.
-USA: FranklinCovey Learning Frameworks Student Packet-Available for purchase in the TC Bookstore bookstore, I will occasionally distribute reading assignments.
-You are required all assigned material.
+Covey, Sean.
+The 7 Habits of Highly Effective College Students 2nd Edition.
+USA: Franklin Covey

+In addition to the course materials that must be purchased from the Texarkana College bookstore, I will occasionally distribute reading assignments.
+You are required to read all assigned material.
 The reading load is not designed to be heavy.
 As with any lecture or discussion material, reading material is fair game for exams, quizzes, or in-class discussions.
 You should bring the course materials to class each class session.